NDOMINEY/ND-Music-Tuition/README.md

 #### Landing Page:
 - The landing page features a full background image of a music studio to relay a clear website purpose to the user.
-- The purpose of this page is to clearly welcome the user and briefly explain the services offer and the extent of the experience of the service provider.
+- The purpose of this page is to clearly welcome the user and briefly explain the services offered and the extent of the experience of the service provider.

 ![Welcome section of landing page](Documentation/Landing_page.png)

 #### Instruments Page:
-- The section provides information about the different instrument options that are available for lessons.
+- This section provides information about the different instrument options that are available for lessons.
 - The details are designed to inspire a prospective student and direct them to resources so they can start looking into options to start their journey.
 - This section is represented as a resource section with tabs at the top to flip between instruments.